roosterMAP/rmKit-docs/docs/source/uv.rst

 to resize along **U** or **V**.

 .. note::
+	* Removed for 4.0+ because it is redundant.
 	* Bind to a key in the addon Preferences in the ``UV Editor`` context or find it in the rmKit section of the UV Editor tools panel.